 Parameter log_rotation_period

 Туре Text string

 Value "default" - default value, 7 days.
-This values is used even if the "log_rotation_period" is not specified. "daily" or "1" "weekly" or "0" "never" or "0" < N> - in N days If the rotation log mode is enabled this parameter controls switching to next log file based on period of time passed.
+This values is used even if the "log_rotation_period" is not specified. "daily" or "1" "weekly" or "7" "never" <n> - in N days where N is greater than 0</n> If the rotation log mode is enabled this parameter controls switching to next log file based on period of time passed.
 If enabled the switching to next log file appears at midnight.
-Examples: set session log_rotation_period="weekly" If enabled the switching to next log file appears at midnight
+Examples: set session log_rotation_period="weekly" set session log_rotation_period=14